 College of DuPage in 2008 received a maximum seven-year reaccreditation through the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.

 Dr. Robert L. Breuder took over for Interim President Harold McAninch in January 2009, and that summer both the Health and Science Center and Technical Education Center opened on the Glen Ellyn campus.
 Construction and other physical improvements, including landscaping and signage, intensified under Dr. Breuder’s leadership, boosted in November 2010 when District 502 voters approved a $168-million capital referendum initiative.

-Funds from the 2002 referendum have been used for construction of the Homeland Security Education Center, the Student Services Center and the Culinary & Hospitality Center.
-The 2010 referendum will support projects including renovation of the Student Resource Center, the Seaton Computing Center, the McAninch Arts Center, the Campus Maintenance Center and the Physical Education Center.
-Under Dr. Breuder’s leadership, the College has seen several major outcomes, including significant semester-to-semester enrollment increases, the addition of approximately 50 new academic programs, and the creation of the 3+1 degree program that allows students to earn an entire bachelor’s degree with a partner university without leaving the COD campus.
+Funds from the 2002 referendum have been used for construction of the Robert J. Miller Homeland Security Education Center, the Student Services Center and the Culinary & Hospitality Center.
+The 2010 referendum supported the renovation of the Student Resource Center, the Seaton Computing Center, the McAninch Arts Center, the Campus Maintenance Center and the Physical Education Center.
+Under Dr. Breuder’s leadership, the College realized several major outcomes, including significant semester-to-semester enrollment increases, the addition of approximately 50 new academic programs, and the creation of the 3+1 degree program that allows students to earn an entire bachelor’s degree with a partner university without leaving the COD campus.